JonathanWalkerCS/JonathanWalkerCS/README.md

 * sortingsearching.cpp: Allows the user to apply both searching and sorting algorithms to an integer array created from their inputs.

-* browser.cpp: Program, File and Data Structures
+* browser.cpp: Uses linked lists, stacks, queues and arrays to replicate the functions of a web browser.

-* insurance.py: An application designed to connect and interact with a database storing various insurance polices.
+* insurance.py: An application designed to connect and interact with a database storing various insurance policies.

 * racing.cpp: calculates the total race times at a triathlon